RelationRx/pyrelational/README.md

 ## Quickstart & examples
-The `examples/` folder contains multiple scripts and notebooks demonstrating how to use pyrelational effectively.
+The `examples/` folder contains multiple scripts and notebooks demonstrating how to use PyRelationAL effectively.

 The diverse examples scripts and notebooks aim to showcase how to use pyrelational in various scenario.
 Specifically,